-OR's liquidity has improved over the recent months and is currently supported by ISK1.7 billion of cash and ISK8 billion of bank lines provided by Icelandic banks.
+OR's liquidity has improved over the recent months and as of end-December 2012 was supported by ISK6.9 billion of cash and ISK6.3 billion of committed and available bank lines provided by Icelandic banks.

-The company's debt due in 2012 totals ISK4.9 billion.
-Furthermore, OR will face ISK24 billion and ISK16 billion of debt maturities in 2013-14.
-These amounts could be higher or lower depending on the exchange rate and actual cash flows achieved.
-Whilst the current five-year plan assumes that no additional funding will be needed until 2016 and all debt repayments will be met with the internal cash flow generation and subordinated loans from owners (ISK8 billion disbursed as of end Q1 2012 and the remaining ISK4 billion will be made available in Q2 2013), OR's liquidity remains exposed to fluctuations in exchange rates, interest rates and aluminium prices.
-The adequate liquidity position is further predicated on successful execution of asset sales (ISK2 billion and ISK5.1 billion in proceeds in years 2012 and 2013, respectively).
+The company's debt due in 2013 totals ISK25.5 billion.
+Thereafter and over the medium term, debt maturities range from ISK17 billion in 2014 to ISK20 billion in 2015 and 2016.
+These amounts could be higher or lower in ISK terms depending on the exchange rate and actual cash flows achieved.
+Whilst the current five-year plan assumes that no additional funding will be needed until 2016 and all debt repayments will be met with the internal cash flow generation and subordinated loans from owners (ISK8 billion disbursed as of end Q1 2012 and the remaining ISK4 billion will be made available in Q1 2013), OR's liquidity remains exposed to fluctuations in exchange rates, interest rates and aluminium prices.
+The adequate liquidity position is further predicated on successful execution of asset sales.
+In this regard we note that OR was not able to deliver asset sales in the amounts planned.
+In particular, the company managed to realise only ISK186 million in asset sales proceeds as compared with ISK1.5 billion plan for 9M 2012.
+The 2013 plan assumes sale proceeds of ISK5.1 billion.
+This element of the plan has presented the biggest challenge so far to OR.